Mathematics & Statistics Equality & Diversity

 We encourage all staff to participate in a range of equality and diversity courses.

-Mathematics & Statistics Athena SWAN Self-Assessment Committee
+Mathematics & Statistics Equality, Diversity and Inclusion Committee

 We are committed to the Athena SWAN Chartera framework used worldwide to support and transform gender equality within higher education and research.
 This Charter was initially established in 2005 to encourage and recognise a commitment to advancing the careers of women in STEMM (science, technology, engineering, maths and medicine).
 It now addresses gender equality more broadly, not just barriers to progression that affect women.
+We have been awarded an Athena SWAN Bronze Award in recognition of our efforts.

 London Mathematical Society Good Practice Scheme